5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

 In particular, services communicate by exchanging messages with the Windows Service Control Manager (SCM).

-Commands can be issued by the `SC.exe` (Service Controller) application or interactively via the Services application.
-This allows the user to start, pause, continue (resume) and stop a Windows Service.
+Commands can be issued by the `SC.exe` (Service Controller) application via the command line or interactively via the Services application.
+Both allow the user to start, pause, continue (resume) and stop a Windows Service.

 ## Windows Services and the Windows Event Log